 A Militarist approach might be good in an early game since it allows you to make more claims for the same amount of influence, which an empire won’t have a lot of at the start of a game, plus the 10% increase in ship firing rate could tip the tide of battle while fleets in the game are still small.

 Pacifists don’t believe in the death and destruction wrought by a militaristic approach.
 They would rather solve problems between empires as peacefully as possible and they will usually only fight defensive wars.
 Contrary to the Militarist, they enjoy additional stability in their empire and can handle more administrative tasks than most empires.
-They get a bonus of 10 to their administrative cap and plus 5 for stability.
-The Fanatic Pacifist receives a gain of 20 in administrative cap and a boost of 10 for stability.
+They get a reduction of 15% in empire size and 5 more stability.
+The Fanatic Pacifist receives a reduction of 30% in empire size and a boost of 10 in stability.

 Xenophobes think diversity is bad.
 They fear different thoughts and ideas and believe it will undermine the very fabric of their society and therefore strive to keep any other species out of their empire.
 They will even enslave and purge other aliens as a way to maintain their purity.
 They get a 20% reduction in starbase influence cost and a 10% increase in population growth.
 The Fanatic Xenophobe gets a 40% reduction in starbase influence costs and 20% improvement in population growth.

 Xenophiles believe the opposite of Xenophobes and will strive for as much diversity as possible.
 Any and all aliens are welcome as equals.
 They believe the fresh ideas they bring prevent their culture from becoming inactive and unfocused.
 They would much rather deal in diplomacy than war when encountering other empires.
-They get a 10% increase in trade value and a reduction in the diplomatic influence cost of 25%.
-Fanatic Xenophiles get a 20% boost in trade value and 50% reduction in diplomacy influence cost.
-Another bonus to this ethic is that as this empire gets more diverse species some of the planets it owns with a low habitability rating suddenly become prey attractive, simply because a race they’ve brought into their culture is better suited to its environment.
+They get a 10% increase in trade value and one additional envoy.
+Fanatic Xenophiles get a 20% boost in trade value and two additional envoys.
+Another bonus to this ethic is that as this empire gets more diverse species some of the planets it owns with a low habitability rating suddenly become pretty attractive, simply because a race they’ve brought into their culture is better suited to its environment.

-Egalitarian.
 This ethic wants the decision-making process to be in the hands of as many individuals as possible.
 They desire total equality for everyone with no hierarchal structure to society.
 Much of their happiness is derived from social welfare programs.
-Egalitarians get a 25% boost in faction influence gain and a 5% improvement in Specialists output.
-The Fanatic Egalitarians get 50% boost in faction influence gain and a 10% boost in specialist output.
+Egalitarians get a 25% boost in faction Unity gain and a 5% improvement in Specialists output.
+The Fanatic Egalitarians get 50% boost in faction Unity gain and a 10% boost in specialist output.

 Authoritarian.
 Political power resides in one or a few select individuals.
 With this type of governing ethic the will of the masses is subject to the will and decisions of the few.
 An authoritarian government tends to restrict individual liberties and desires a strict societal structure of hierarchy.
 An authoritarian style of government gives a 5% boost in worker productivity and .5 additional influence per month.
 The Fanatic Authoritarian gives a 10% boost to worker output and 1 additional influence point per month.